Where the Murphdogs eat!

 Bringing it up-to-date, the variety of food I prepare for the Murphdogs is vastly different than the ingredients my parents used.
 The truth is, the food my canine family eats is quite similar to the basic diet that I live on.
 Of course, there are exceptions in both directions, but I will tell you what those are as I continue to disclose our daily delights.

 Let’s start with the major protein source.
 Like the Murphdogs, I do not eat red meat or pork.
 The Murphdogs eat chicken, sometimes turkey, sometimes fish.
 They don’t particularly like turkey, however they do like fish but I only purchase wild caught fish and serve it occasionally.

 I routinely cook skinless, boneless chicken thighs.
 Why?
 It’s generally more flavorful with more moisture.
 Also, it cooks quickly via boiling, pan grilling or baking, and the bonus is that chicken thighs are less expensive than chicken breasts.
 I especially like the fact that the percentage of protein in thighs, or dark meat, is less than that in chicken breasts or white meat.
 Vegetables and other ingredients add to the protein count.
-Chicken thighs do require injected solutions to maintain moisture.
+Chicken thighs are NOT injected with solutions to maintain moisture.

-Chicken breasts that are less palatable to the Murphdogs, (they will pick at it and then leave some in their plate), They are general dry, thicker, need more cooking preparation and are also more expensive than thighs.
+Chicken breasts that are less palatable to the Murphdogs, (they will pick at it and then leave some on their plates), are generally dry, thicker, need more cooking preparation, and are also more expensive than thighs.
 Here’s something else to think about: Chicken breasts are injected with a solution, (printed right on the package), to maintain moisture.
 I’m not happy about that.

 to be continued…